subhaoi/virtualbookstore/README.md

  - Open another terminal and run `npm run booksearch` to start book stream microservice

 Just simply open the `index.html` file in your browser

+## Functionalities
+ - Select books from the catalogue and check their description
+ - Add books to the cart
+ - Remove books from the catalogue
+ - Add new books on basis of user's search query - Implementing using streams and microservices
+ - Open a chat in the webpage to speak with the customer support team - Implementation of sockets and microservices
+ - Sort books on basis of their name and price - Transformation and sorting of data on basis of query parameters